Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 <mark style="background: #BABD00;">Proprietary and mission-critical application:</mark>
 - Proprietary applications provide competitive advantage
-- Organization perceives high risk to move this application to Cloud
+- Organisation perceives high risk to move this application to Cloud
 - These applications are typically maintained in-house

 <mark style="background: #BABD00;">Non-proprietary but mission-critical application:</mark>
-- Organization perceives high risk to move this application to Cloud
+- Organisation perceives high risk to move this application to Cloud
-- It can be moved to Cloud if the organization does not have adequate resources to maintain the application
+- It can be moved to Cloud if the organisation does not have adequate resources to maintain the application

 <mark style="background: #BABD00;">Non-proprietary and non-mission critical application:</mark>
-- Perceived as good candidate for Cloud, unless it is performance sensitive
+- Perceived as good candidate for Cloud, unless it is performance sensitive.

 ### <mark style="background: #BABD00;">Selecting a Cloud Service Provider:</mark>

 <mark style="background: #BABD00;">Some key questions to ask before selecting a Cloud Service provider:</mark>
 - How long has the provider been providing the services?
-- How well does the provider meet the organization’s current and future requirements?
+- How well does the provider meet the organisation’s current and future requirements?
 - How easy is it to relinquish resources not in use and to reduce cost?
 - What tools does the provider offer (like virtual machine images) that would make it easy to move to another provider when required?
 - How easy is it to add/remove services?